bradymholt/cron-expression-descriptor/README.md

 > The cron expression I am passing in is not valid and this library is giving strange output.
 What should I do?

-This library does not do full validation of cron expressions and assuming the expression passed in is valid.
+This library does not do full validation of cron expressions and assumes the expression passed in is valid.
 If you need to validate an expression consider using a library like [Cronos](https://github.com/HangfireIO/Cronos).

 ## Examples